rocky/python-decompile3/README.rst

 Py2EXE_, although we can probably decompile the code after you extract the bytecode properly. `Pydeinstaller <https://github.com/charles-dyfis-net/pydeinstaller>`_ may help with unpacking Pyinstaller bundlers.

 Handling pathologically long lists of expressions or statements is slow.
-We don't handle Cython_ or MicroPython which don't use bytecode.
+We don't handle Cython_ or MicroPython, which don't use bytecode.

 There are numerous bugs in decompilation.
-And that's true for every other CPython decompiler I have encountered, even the ones that claimed to be "perfect" on some particular version like 2.4.
+And that's true for every other CPython decompilers I have encountered, even the ones that claimed to be "perfect" on some particular version like 2.4.

-As Python progresses decompilation also gets harder because the compilation is more sophisticated and the language itself is more sophisticated.
+As Python progresses, decompilation also gets harder because the compilation is more sophisticated and the language itself is more sophisticated.
 I suspect that attempts there will be fewer ad-hoc attempts like unpyc37_ (which is based on a 3.3 decompiler) simply because it is harder to do so.
 The good news, at least from my standpoint, is that I think I understand what's needed to address the problems in a more robust way.
-But right now until such time as project is better funded, I do not intend to make any serious effort to support Python versions 3.8 or 3.9, including bugs that might come in.
+But right now, until such time as project is better funded, I do not intend to make any serious effort to support Python versions 3.8 or 3.9, including bugs that might come in.
 I imagine at some point I may be interested in it.